Day trip to FormenteraExplore the jewel of the Mediterranean

 3- If you are only going for a day you will need to hire a car or a scooter to get around the island quickly.
 All the rental agencies are right outside the marina, you can’t miss them.

 4- Formentera is a very safe little paradise BUT please keep in mind that there are many inexperienced scooter drivers who spend the afternoon boozing on the beach before driving back to their hotels/villas.
 Accidents are frequent and can be serious.
-If you are not an experienced scooter driver, hire a car or stay away from the big main road.
+If you are not an experienced scooter driver, hire a car or stay away from the main road that runs across the island.
 There are many smaller tracks that are much safer.

 5- If you are hiring a vehicle for the day you will need to return it with full tank before heading back to the ferry.
 There are only 2 petrol station in Formentera and they get very busy at the end of the afternoon, so keep that in mind when organizing your day.